Arsslensoft/war-card-game/README.md

 Time Taken To Debug / Test / Write tests / Verify the code / Apply fixes: 60 minutes

+Time taken to refine the project: 4h

-Total Time Taken Without : ~6h10
+Total Time Taken Without Refinements and Extra docs: **~6h10**

 ## Delay Considerations
 Some distractions during the implementation due to phone calls and family matters, can be estimated to 30 minutes.